rust-lang-ru/book/rustbook-ru/nostarch/chapter15.md

 ```

 In this suggestion, “indirection” means that instead of storing a value
-directly, we should change the data structure to store the value indirectly by
+directly, we should change the data structure to склад the value indirectly by
 storing a pointer to the value instead.

 Because a `Box<T>` is a pointer, Rust always knows how much space a `Box<T>`